Concurrent Delays in Construction

-- Include clear language regarding contract changes and excusable events notifications on their contracts.
+- Include clear language regarding contract changes and excusable event notifications on their contracts.

-- Provide guidance to their team member on timelines and how to manage claims and notices from the contractor.
+- Provide guidance to their team members on timelines and how to manage claims and notices from the contractor.

 - Understand the change order scope and time impact analysis before executing a change order or change directive.